Moreland Zebras Football Club Charter

 1970 was when Juventus won its next State Championship, and that year was arguably its best.
 In the pre-season the club had sound victories over the champions of the state leagues of both Western Australia and South Australia.
 Throughout this 22 game season Brunswick won 15 matches, lost 5, and drew 2.
 They then went to win the Dockerty Cup (the State Cup) and went on a trip to Sydney and beat New South Wales State Champions Yugal-Ryde 3-0.
 The 1970 Juventus side also drew 2-2 with Japanese National Champions Toyo-Kogyo.

-By now though Juventus were reaching their peak, and despite winning the next two Dockerty Cups, the club was losing players to the wealthier Sydney clubs and faced off-field dramas with the club’s treasurer.
+By now though Juventus were reaching their peak, and despite winning the next two Dockerty Cups, the club was losing players to the wealthier Sydney clubs and faced off-field dramas with the club’s treasury.
 Incoming Presidents all tried to salvage the situation and turn things around but all failed.
-First Nino Borsari in 1971, then Alberto Alessio in 1972, and then Paolo Mirabella in 1973, who did a good job of keeping the club’s books balanced, but unfortunately brought no glory in his 5 year reign as president.
+First Nino Borsari in 1971, then Alberto Alessio in 1972, and then Paolo Mirabella in 1973, who did a good job of keeping the club’s books balanced, brought no League glory but added the prestigious Dockerty Cup Trophy in 1977 in front of over 16,000 cheering spectators.

 And Brunswick Juventus’s fortunes sunk further as they missed out on an invitation to the new National Soccer League (NSL), and despite now battling in a much weaker state league, Juventus kept sinking.
 It wasn’t until the early 1980s when new club President Bernand Santamaria took to task to save the club from relegation to Division 2.
 He formed a ‘triumvirate’ with accountant Greg Incantalupo and solicitor Dino De Marchi, and together the first thing they did was change coach.
 They brought in Gastone Boggi and he revitalised the squad with experienced players and veterans.
 Thankfully they avoided relegation.

-In 1984, Juventus was finally promoted into the National Soccer League and against expectations they achieved 5th in their first year.
+In 1984, Juventus was finally promoted into the National Soccer League and against expectations, they achieved 5th in their first year.
 The 1985 season was the clubs most decorated.
-Although they came 2nd in the table, the Championship in the NSL was decide by a finals competition which resulted in a home and away final with the aggregate winner the national champion.
+Although they came 2nd in the table, the Championship in the NSL was decided by a finals competition which resulted in a home and away final with the aggregate winner the national champion.

 Brunswick Juventus played a division final against Preston Makedonia, winning 2-1 (having trailed by a goal for most of the match).
 Brunswick scored two late goals to win it, and advanced to the National League final series against Northern Division champions Sydney City.